-The Council controls and exercise authority in respect of all matters set out in section 5 of the Social Work and Psychology Act, 2004 and operates principally in Namibia.
+The Council controls and exercises authority in respect of all matters as set out in section 5 of the Medical and Dental Act, 2004 and operates principally in Namibia.

 There have been no material changes to the nature of the Council's business from the prior year.